robertlemmen/raku-cache-async/README.md

 * Limits on cache size and optionally entry age
 * Propagates exceptions from producer transparently
 * Monitoring of hit rate
+* Extra args can be passed through to producer easily

 ## Upcoming Features

+* Support for producers that return futures themselves
 * Better documentation

 ## Example usage